mrkrumhausen/product-space/plays/product-management-rituals.md

 - Review the backlog and prioritise the user stories based on urgency.

 ## Daily standup
-> At 4:30pm, IFTTT sends a message to the #stand-up channel and the team updates everyone on their accomplishments for the day and focus for tomorrow.
+At 4:30pm, Our slack plugin sends a message to the #stand-up channel and the team updates everyone on their accomplishments for the day and focus for tomorrow.
 This allows us to share links to mockups or tickets we are working on and gives the team time to process blocking issues more easily.

-- Today: A list of what you got done today.
+- **Today**: A list of what you got done today.
-- Tomorrow: A list of what you plan to work on tomorrow.
+- **Tomorrow**: A list of what you plan to work on tomorrow.
-- Blocking: A list of blocking issues and @-replies to anyone who can help
+- **Blocking**: A list of blocking issues and @-replies to anyone who can help

 ## Weekly Recaps
 Send email digest of the previous week to our team and advisors.